 Participants from 13 countries met at the Second International Firefly Symposium in Selangor, Malaysia from 2nd to 5th August 2010.
 They included experts in the fields of taxonomy, genetics, biology, behaviour, ecology and conservation of fireflies as well as members of government agencies, non-governmental organisations, educational institutions, corporations and the public.
 The theme of the symposium was ‘Firefly Conservation: From Science to Practice.’
-The following declaration was made in conjunction with the symposium at the Third International Firefly Research Network Meeting on 5th August 2010 and updated by the same body on the 25th November 2014.
+The following declaration was made in conjunction with the symposium at the Third International Firefly Research Network Meeting on 5th August 2010.

 We, the participants of the Second International Firefly Symposium and Third International Firefly Research Network Meeting recognise and advocate that: